caglaryalcin/after-format/README.md

 ## Description

-If you new formatted your computer on Windows 10/11(all versions) you can run this script.
+If you new formatted your computer on Windows 10 or Windows 11(all versions) you can run this script.

-This script does exactly the following; (Some are optional(y/n))
+This script does exactly the following; (Some are optional: y/n)

 <details><summary>System Settings</summary>&nbsp;